 The young boy pulls out his map book.
 His class has been studying world rivers.
 Today he learns about the longest rivers in South America.
 He learns the Amazon River is 6,992 kilometers or 4,345 miles long!
-His teacher shares pictures and stories of the Amazon people.
+His instructor shares pictures and stories of the Amazon people.
 He learns about their history, culture, dress, and how they obtain food.
-Later in the lesson, the students will learn to make a traditional South American dessert called Tres Leches cake.
+Later in the lesson, the children will learn to make a traditional South American dessert called Tres Leches cake.
 He can't wait!
 Cooking is a part of life skill instruction held during the afternoons.

 Next, the young boy is asked to pull out his Easy Grammar workbook to learn about prepositions.
 After a short lesson, the class sings the preposition song.

-The teacher calls for everyone to sit at the rug for the Spanish lesson of the day.
+The instructor calls for everyone to sit at the rug for the Spanish lesson of the day.
 Foreign language lessons are one of his favorite activities.
 Next year, he will begin writing in Spanish.
 Today they focus on introducing themselves and their families.
 The children stand for a song that follows the oral practice.
 Then they prepare for lunch.

 It's lunchtime, so he fetches his sack lunch and places it in the classroom basket for his teacher to carry to the lunchroom or outdoor eating area if the weather permits it.
 He and his buddies take off to continue their make-believe archaeology dig near the field.
 After 20 minutes of free play, he is prompted to wash up for lunch.
 He retrieves his cold lunch as others line up for hot lunch.
 Today is a Fancy Friday, so the tables have linens and LED tea lights.
 He unfolds a napkin and lays it on his lap.
 He practices properly using utensils even if it means cutting up his peanut butter and jelly sandwich.
 He doesn’t rush to eat his lunch because he feels relaxed after his physical jaunt before sitting down.